Rensvandeschoot/software-overview-machine-learning-for-screening-text/README.md

 # Contact

-For any questions or remarks, please send an email to the [ASReview-team](mailto:asreview@uu.nl).
+For any suggestions, questions, or remarks, please file an issue in the issue tracker.